jp000/MapTools/README.md

     ... or ...
     wget -O elba.osm "http://overpass-api.de/api/interpreter?data=[out:xml];(area[name=\"Isola d'Elba\"][place=island];)->.x;(node(area.x);<;way(area.x);<;relation(area.x);<<;);out body;"
     java -Xmx6000m -jar ".\mkgmap\mkgmap.jar" --style-file=".\e10" --gmapsupp --latin1 --add-pois-to-lines --add-pois-to-areas --check-styles --family-id=1000 --product-id=1 --output-dir=".\output\Elba" ".\Elba.osm" ".\e10\e10.txt"
     copy /B ".\output\Elba\gmapsupp.img" ".\output\Elba\gmapbmap.img"

-Have a look at OverpassApi.py for other variants
+Have a look at OverpassApi.py for other variants or the documentation of the OverPassApi
 ## Batch files ##
 ### MakeSingle.bat ###
-Create a single map (gmapbmap.jar) from an .osm input file and style directory
+Create a single map (gmapbmap.img) from an .osm input file and style directory
 `MakeSingle.bat "file_to_process(.osm)" "style_direcory"`
 ### Make.bat ###
 Create a multiple map (splitter.jar and gmapbmap.jar) from an .osm input file and style directory, the input file is split first
 `Make.bat "file_to_process(.osm)" "style_direcory"`
+### Get.bat ###
+Uses the OverpassApi to fetch the data and pass it to mkgmap for rendering<br>
+Example: Get.bat Hong-Kong.dat
 # Scripts #
 Those scripts are by no mean fully fledged applications, just quick&dirty code to get the job done.
 They can be hacked and adapted to automate repetitive processes, like regenerating the data for a map every so often.
 ## Osm2Gpx.py ##